Dredd: Design

 The filmmakers decided that Dredd should appear lean and fast like a boxer rather than bulky like "someone who spends hours sort of steroiding himself up."
 His Judge uniform was altered from the comic version; an extruded eagle statuette was removed from his shoulder pad to emphasise the outfit's functionality and give it a sense of realism.
 Garland said: "If you did a very faithful adaptation of the uniform you'd have someone who if he got stabbed in the stomach he'd be in big trouble.
 Dredd is out there on the frontline so he needed protection."
 Remaining faithful to the comic, Dredd's face, except for his mouth, is never shown and his helmet is not removed throughout the film.
 Urban said: "He is supposed to be the faceless representative of the law and I think that is part of his enigma ...
 You wouldn't get to the end of a Sergio Leone Western and go, 'God, I didn't even know the character's name!'
 It's irrelevant."

 Dredd's signature weapon, the "Lawgiver" was developed as a fully operational weapon based on a 9mm firing system, capable of firing ammunition and being changed from automatic to semi-auto fire.
 His motorcycle "Lawmaster" was a modified 500cc motorcycle.
 A large fairing was added over the motorcycle with machine guns, an extended wheel base and the largest functional tyres possible.
-The vehicle was also operational and Urban insisted on riding it himself rather than relying on Chroma key visual effects.
+The vehicle was also operational and Urban insisted on riding it himself rather than relying on green-screen visual effects.
 Wagner described the necessity of adaptation from the source material and said that the 1995 film's attempt to directly replicate the comic's motorcycle was unable to steer because the tyres were too large.